lokasoft/racktables-to-netbox/INSTALLATION.md

 4. IP addresses are correctly assigned
 5. Parent-child relationships are maintained
 6. Custom fields are populated with the right data
+7. Tenant associations are correct (if using tenant filtering)

 ## Setup Script Details